deathworlders/online/content/books/deathworlders/chapter-29-forges.md

 “I am more interested in the speed,” Kirk said.
 “It cruises just as fast as *Sanctuary*, and you promise a million times the speed of light in an emergency?
 How?!
 The only reason *Sanctuary* was so fast was because of its power core.”

 “A power core we barely used a third of,” Lewis noted.
 “What you’ve got in here is a happy little Kwmbwrw quantum stack that’ll sit comfortably at a half-megalight on eighty percent output, and’ll run at ninety-nine percent forever without trouble.
-Plenty’a spare power for ship systems, and that stack’s only about as big as Vedreg, so, WAY smaller than *Sanctuary*’s core.”
+Plenty’a spare power for ship systems, and that stack’s only about as big as Vedreg, so, WAY smaller than *Sanctuary’s* core.”

 “And the emergency speed?”